shavavo/Breakout-Game/README.md

 Extra feature:
 * Added skins/themes that can be bought for points.
 Each skin is 5000 points and contains different color schemes.

-### Impressions

-Was a fun first assignment.
-I liked the flexibility.